wonkie/jonah-college/UVA/jefferson-scholars/leadership.md

 would divide a vector by its magnitude, I would draw a picture.
 The next year, I was able to assign tasks and know they would be completed.

 I like creating systems.
-I see teams as very complicated system composed of networks of interaction.
+I see teams as very complicated systems composed of networks of interaction.
 A good system is efficient and robust; if someone has a lot of homework, other members can pick up the slack.
 As a leader, my role is to facilitate the efficient and appropriate transfer of knowledge between members of my team.
 Holding power gives me no pleasure, but I was